Rome Marathon Medical Certificate

 One less excuse not to pass that finish line – buona fortuna!

-Clinic Locations: Blackfriars, Canary Wharf, Holborn, Kings Cross, Liverpool Street, London Bridge, Oxford Street, Paddington, Victoria and Waterloo.
+Clinic Locations: Barbican, Birmingham City, Blackfriars, Canary Wharf, Chislehurst, Holborn, Kings Cross, Liverpool Street, London Bridge, Manchester Airport, Marylebone, Old Street, Orpington, Oxford Street, Paddington, Twickenham, Victoria, Wandsworth and Waterloo